 RESTORE LAKE MERCED

-Our Mission is to restore the Lake Merced ecosystem, repair water quality, and significantly expand public access and amenities through a coalition of organizations and people in the public and private sectors.
+Our Mission: Restore Lake Merced’s ecosystem, repair water quality, and significantly expand public access and amenities.

 An artist’s birds eye view of Lake Merced in 1868 shows the lake draining into the ocean.
 Image: George H. Goddard, Library of Congress (image courtesy San Francisco Tomorrow)